IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 -------------------------

 We've seen how to compile code, run simulations and make sense of their output.
-In the second part of this tutorial we are going to run an app that actually does something on the blockchain, and we're going to feed input to it using the endpoints that it provides.
+In the second part of this tutorial you are going to run an app that actually does something on the blockchain, and you're going to feed input to it using the endpoints that it provides.

 Click the "Vesting" link in the row of demo files at the top.
 The vesting app is loaded into the code editor.